This post may contain affiliate links. Please read my disclosure policy.

-I know, anther pasta salad recipe?
-Well this Summer Pasta Salad gets made with an incredible, homemade Cilantro Ranch dressing that’s super easy to make and lots of fresh vegetables, nuts and cheese, too.
-Add rotisserie chicken if you like, I do!
+This Summer Pasta Salad has an incredible, homemade Cilantro Ranch dressing that’s super easy to make and is loaded with lots of fresh vegetables, nuts and cheese, too.
+Keep your kitchen cool. 🙂 Add rotisserie chicken if you like, I do!

 One can never have too many salad ideas and this is a fantastic side dish for summer time.

-What makes this pasta salad sing for me is the dressing.
+What makes this salad sing for me is the dressing.

 I like to use my Ranch dressing recipe, or store bought, and pop it in my blender along with a bunch of cilantro.
 Whiz it up and toss with the pasta.
 The flavor is wonderful and admittedly rather addictive.

-I like to top this salad with pumpkin seeds, marinated red onion slices and cotija cheese crumbles.
+Lots of fresh, chopped vegetables.
+I also like to top this salad with pumpkin seeds, marinated red onion slices and cotija cheese crumbles.

 - 16 oz gemelli pasta